Now safe for recreational use

-You must notify Council within 1 month of:
+You must notify us within 1 month of:

-You much notify Council within 7 days of:
+You must notify us within 7 days of:

 Notification of Cooling Towers and Warm Water Systems

-New installations will be issued a unique identification number (UNI) by Council once the system is notified.
-Each cooling tower will have it's own UNI issued.
+We will issue a unique identification number (UNI) for each cooling tower we are notified about.
 All cooling towers must have their UNI displayed.

-The letters and numbers must be displayed on a sign attached to the cooling tower which must be:
+The UNI must be displayed on a sign attached to the cooling tower.
+Each sign must be:

-The Occupier must arrange for a Risk Management Plan (RMP) to be developed at least every five years (more frequently for higher risk systems).
+The Occupier must arrange for a Risk Management Plan (RMP) to be developed at least every five years, and more frequently for higher risk systems.

 The RMP considers the risk of Legionella growth and transmission from a cooling water system, and identifies actions and control strategies to reduce the risk.

-The certificate of completion for the RMP must be submitted to Council within 7 days of receiving it.
+The certificate of completion for the RMP must be submitted to us within 7 days of receiving it.